naiquevin/blog-src/content/pages/about.md

 Title: About

-I am Vineet Naik, a passionate computer programmer and guitar player from Mumbai, India.
+I am a passionate computer programmer and guitar player from Mumbai, India.

-I write code in Python, Javascript, PHP and starting to pickup Erlang.
-Python is my favourite language with Erlang coming close at second.
-I also dabble in Emacs lisp (Emacs is the editor of my choice) and Scheme.
-My interests include functional programming, text processing, command line tools, web development and algorithms.
+I mostly write computer programs that run on the web or the command line.
+I am a complete programming language nerd.
+I like to study about and use different languages.
+Since I started writing code in 2009, I have programmed in PHP, Javascript, Java, Python and Erlang professionally and Scheme/Racket, Emacs-lisp, Scala and Clojure as a hobbyist.
+(Looking forward to adding many more to the list :-D).
+In general, my interests include functional programming, text processing, command line tools, machine learning and data analysis algorithms.

-I have been playing guitar since 11 years now and although I am not a performing musician at the moment, it's significantly more than a hobby.
+I have been playing guitar since 12 years now and although I am not a performing musician at the moment, it's significantly more than a hobby to me.
 My gear consists of an Ibanez RG350EX electric guitar, a Marshall 30dfx Combo Amplifier, MXR ZW-44 Distortion pedal, Jim Dunlop Crybaby and a Walden D350CE acoustic guitar.
 I also own a "Hobner" acoustic guitar (cheap imitation of Höfner with a hard `b`) that some